eclipse-qrisp/Qrisp/documentation/source/reference/Examples/EfficientTSP.rst

 >>> winning_permutation.most_likely()
 OutcomeArray([1, 3, 2])

-Together with our assumption that the first city is always 0, this is the same result as in the :doc:`/./general/tutorial`.
+Together with our assumption that the first city is always 0, this is the same result as in the :ref:`tutorial <tsp>`.
 Finaly, we perform some benchmarking:

 >>> qpe_compiled_qc = perm_specifiers[0].qs.compile()
 >>> qpe_compiled_qc.depth()